 If you plan to travel during retirement, consider learning the language of the country or countries you plan to visit.
 Despite the popular belief that the younger you are, the easier mastering a new language will be, “Many experts now believe learning a second language is no harder when you’re getting on in years than when you’re a child.”
 Learning a new language creates new neural pathways and stimulates cognitive activity, thereby helping decrease your chances of developing Alzheimer’s.
 It also enlarges the number of people with whom you can converse, increasing opportunities to forge new friendships.

 If you have always enjoyed exercising and like to motivate others, you might consider learning how to become a fitness instructor — a role that can support your physical health, as well as your social life and emotional well-being.
-The American Senior Fitness Association offers a Senior Fitness Instructor training program for people of all ages who want to instruct and motivate seniors, and the American Council of Exercise offers a Senior Fitness Specialist Program.
+The American Sports & Fitness Association offers a Senior Fitness Instructor training program for people of all ages who want to instruct and motivate seniors, and the American Council of Exercise offers a Senior Fitness Specialist Program.

 Retirement isn’t the time to slow down and while away the hours with the lull of a rocking chair.
 In fact, it can prove the perfect time for you to take up something new, redefine your identity, and enjoy being productive in a novel way.

 How do you spend your time in retirement?
 Comment below if we’ve missed a hobby.
-For more ideas on the many ways you can enliven your retirement years, sign up for our newsletter.